Gateway Courses in Arts & Humanities

 Comparative Literature

-COMLIT 60AC: Topics in the Literature of American Cultures – Boroughs & Barrios: Moving in and through New York City and Los Angeles
+COMLIT 60AC: Topics in the Literature of American Cultures – Growing Up Ethnic

 East Asian Languages and Cultures

-Chinese 7B: Introduction to Modern Chinese Literature and Culture
+Chinese 7A: Introduction to Premodern Chinese Literature and Culture

-The second of a two-semester sequence introducing students to Chinese literature in translation.
+The first in a two-semester sequence, introducing students to Chinese literature in translation.
 In addition to literary sources, a wide range of philosophical and historical texts will be covered, as well as aspects of visual and material culture.
-7B focuses on late imperial, modern, and contemporary China.
-The course will focus on the development of sound writing skills.
-Satisfies Arts & Literature Breadth.
+Meets Arts & Literature or Historical Studies L&S Breadth.
 Course catalog link

-Korean 7B: Introduction to Modern Korean Literature and Culture
+Korean 7A: Introduction to Premodern Korean Literature and Culture

 English